 Even though the average logical adult dismisses them as unrealistic, there was a time people swore they exist.

 And sure, we’ve all heard about dragons and unicorns and sparkling vampires, but what about the creatures that people use to talk about that for some reason never made it to this century.
 They deserve some credit too, right?

 If you agree, then here are five interesting fantasy creatures you probably never heard of.

 The Parandrus grew to the size of an ox, had the head of a stag, the branching horns of an ibex, the shaggy coat of a bear, and the legs of a deer.

 Originating in Ethiopia, this creature was admired for its ability to adapt to every challenge.
-Like a chameleon, […]
+Like […]